Undertaking a DIY campervan conversion project is one of the coolest, rewarding and exhausting things we’ve ever done!

 Good insulation combined with excellent ventilation is the recipe for a healthy, warm, dry camper.

-This is how you stop condensation in a van, keep mould out and fresh air flowing.
+how you stop condensation in a van, keep mould out and fresh air flowing.

 There’s no real formula for calculating how much insulation you need.